Embedded Data in Website / App Insights

 - Adobe Experience ID: See Adobe Analytics.

 - Unique Visited Page Count: This captures the number of different pages the user visited on your site.
-For example, visiting the same page twice counts as one page.
+For example, visiting the same page twice counts as 1 page.
 See Page Count Conditions.

 - Total Visited Page Count: This captures the number of total pages the user visited on your site.
 See Page Count Conditions.

-- Time Spent On Site: Time Spent On Site records two metrics: the Time Spent On Site and the Time Focused On Site.
+- Time Spent On Site: Time Spent On Site records 2 metrics: the Time Spent On Site and the Time Focused On Site.
 Time Spent On Site refers to how long the visitor has had your website open in a browser window.
 Time Focused On Site refers to how long the visitor has had your website open as the front, “in-focus” window on their computer.
 See Time Spent on Site or Time Focused On Site.
+Qtip: In your data, the Time Spent On Site and the Time Focused On Site will be saved together as 2 numbers separated by a vertical line.
+The number on the left side of the line is the Time Spent On Site while the number to the right of the line is the Time Focused On Site.

 - Current Page URL: The page the visitor is on when the Intercept appears.
 See Current Page URL.